Aswathir26/Analysis-report-from-SonarQube/README.md

-# Analysis-report-from-SonarQube

- # Analysis report from SonarQube Deployed in AKS
+# Do SAST and download Analysis report from SonarQube through pipeline

 **SAST**